How to Apply for Life Insurance With a Risky Medical Condition & Get the Best Rates in

 - Life insurance with Anxiety Disorder

-This is just a sample of medical conditions that can possibly cause your application to be more challenging or cause you rates to increase.
+This is just a sample of medical conditions that can cause your application to be more challenging or cause your rates to increase.
 Working with an independent agent such as ourselves can make all the difference in the world.
-We specialize in helping people purchase life insurance with risky medical conditions and finding the lowest rates.
+We specialize in helping people purchase life insurance with risky medical conditions and find the lowest rates.

 Let’s not forget a sub-category we can refer to as Unhealthy Habits.
-These three can also increase your rates and put you into a high risk situation also.
+These three can also increase your rates and put you in a high-risk situation.
 Keep in mind that smoking cigarettes can increase your rates by 300%!

-This responsibility lies with your independent agent (broker).
-As with us, we use over 40 top rated companies and we shop the market hard to make sure we have our applicants apply with the most promising insurers.
-When the application process is completed, we carefully review the final rates.
-If we believe there is a possibility to get a lower premium for our client, we submit the application to several other companies.
+The responsibility lies with your independent agent (broker).
+We use over 40 top-rated companies, and we shop in the market hard to make sure we have our applicants apply with the best insurers.
+Once the application process is completed, we will carefully review the final rates.
+If we believe there is a possibility of getting a lower premium for our client, we apply to several other companies.

-Once all projected rates come in, we simply choose the carrier that offers the lowest rates and then present them to our client for their consideration.
+Once all projected rates come in, we choose the carrier that offers the lowest rates and then present them to our clients for their consideration.
 When the smoke clears, our client will be guaranteed to receive the lowest premium possible.
-The complete process is very simple and requires little to no work for the applicant.
+The complete process is straightforward and requires little to no work for the applicant.

-Your rates may be affected in a number of different ways such as the health classification you will be placed in after you apply.
-The classification you receive can vary from one carrier to another depending on their underwriting guidelines.
+Your rates may be affected in several ways, such as the health classification you will be placed in after you apply.
+The categories you receive can vary from one carrier to another, depending on their underwriting guidelines.